-- 24.18PPS7 sets out the general guiding principles for sustainable development within rural areas and recognises that the presence of a successful agricultural economy can be essential to the sustainability of these communities.
-In order to ensure the long term economic viability of agriculture in Trafford, the Council also recognises the role that appropriate agricultural diversification can play within this Policy. - 24.19 However, the sub division of agricultural land into smaller plots can cause problems.
+National guidance sets out the general guiding principles for sustainable development within rural areas and recognises that the presence of a successful agricultural economy can be essential to the sustainability of these communities.
+In order to ensure the long term economic viability of agriculture in Trafford, the Council also recognises the role that appropriate agricultural diversification can play within this Policy.

+However, the sub division of agricultural land into smaller plots can cause problems.
 It can create an eyesore which detracts from the openness of the countryside, and when plots are sold and no longer in agricultural use this can lead to neglect, with owners being hard to trace.
 Furthermore, the subdivision of fields gives the impression that development of land is bound to occur, regardless of any Green Belt status.
-Therefore where agriculture in Trafford takes place within the Green Belt any appropriate agricultural diversification will be determined in line with PPG2. - 24.20The Trafford Landscape Strategy identifies land to the south of Carrington Moss, known as Settled Sandlands, as the area with the richest soils to support arable farming, and Timperley Wedge in the East with less rich soils to support a mixture of pasture and horticulture together with recreational uses. - 24.21 Applications for agricultural dwellings or buildings and for the removal of agricultural occupancy conditions will be determined in accordance with guidance such as PPG2, PPS7 and SPDs, where relevant.
+Therefore where agriculture in Trafford takes place within the Green Belt any appropriate agricultural diversification will be determined in line with National guidance.

+The Trafford Landscape Strategy identifies land to the south of Carrington Moss, known as Settled Sandlands, as the area with the richest soils to support arable farming, and Timperley Wedge in the East with less rich soils to support a mixture of pasture and horticulture together with recreational uses.

+Applications for agricultural dwellings or buildings and for the removal of agricultural occupancy conditions will be determined in accordance with National guidance and SPDs, where relevant.